United Nations Security Council: Role

 The UN's role in international collective security is defined by the UN Charter, which authorizes the Security Council to investigate any situation threatening international peace; recommend procedures for peaceful resolution of a dispute; call upon other member nations to completely or partially interrupt economic relations as well as sea, air, postal and radio communications, or to sever diplomatic relations; and enforce its decisions militarily, or by any means necessary.
-The Security Council also recommends the new secretary-general to the General Assembly and recommends new states for admission as member states of the United Nations.
-The Security Council has traditionally interpreted its mandate as covering only military security, though US Ambassador Richard Holbrooke controversially persuaded the body to pass a resolution on HIV/AIDS in Africa in 2000.
+The Council also recommends the new Secretary-General to the General Assembly and recommends new states for admission as member states.
+The Security Council has traditionally interpreted its mandate as covering military security, though US Ambassador Richard Holbrooke persuaded the body to pass a resolution on HIV/AIDS in Africa in 2000, broadening the definition of threats to peace and security.